AFOG consists of UC Berkeley faculty, postdocs, and graduate students and is housed at Berkeley’s School of Information.

 General machine learning (not domain specific)

-Stuart Geiger is a Staff Ethnographer & Principal Investigator at the Berkeley Institute for Data Science at UC-Berkeley, where he studies various topics about the infrastructures and institutions that support the production of knowledge.
+Stuart Geiger was a Staff Ethnographer & Principal Investigator at the Berkeley Institute for Data Science at UC-Berkeley, where he studies various topics about the infrastructures and institutions that support the production of knowledge.
 His Ph.D research at the UC-Berkeley School of Information investigated the role of automation in the governance and operation of Wikipedia and Twitter.
 He has studied topics including moderation and quality control processes, human-in-the-loop decision making, newcomer socialization, cooperation and conflict around automation, the roles of support staff and technicians, and bias, diversity, and inclusion.
 He uses ethnographic, historical, qualitative, quantitative, and computational methods in his research, which is grounded in the fields of Computer-Supported Cooperative Work, Science and Technology Studies, and communication and new media studies.

 How do your research interests relate to the topics of algorithmic opacity/transparency and/or fairness?